Leadership and Board

 Senior Vice President of Sales, Trade Support & Service, UK & APAC, Celebrity Cruises

-A seasoned travel industry executive, Dondra joined Celebrity following nearly two decades in the business, primarily in sales and marketing management with American Airlines.
-Just prior to joining Celebrity, she was Regional Sales Director of passenger sales for the airline’s midwest region.
+A seasoned travel industry executive, Ritzenthaler joined Celebrity following nearly two decades in the business, primarily in sales and marketing management with American Airlines.
+Prior to joining the modern luxury brand, she was Regional Sales Director of passenger sales for the airline’s Midwest region.

-Dondra, her husband and their two children reside in Coral Gables, Florida.
+Ritzenthaler, her husband Kevin, and their two children, Reece and Cole, currently reside in Coral Gables, Florida.

 Gary J Prager